 Local jurisdictions are also responsible for the maintenance and upkeep of their markers.

-To establish a local marker program, an official representing the jurisdiction should contact the state marker program manager (Marc Wagner) to discuss the proposed program.
+To establish a local marker program, an official representing the jurisdiction should contact the state marker program manager (Jennifer Loux) to discuss the proposed program.
 DHR will work with the locality's designated representative to present an overview of the proposed local marker program to the Board of Historic Resources for approval.
 The presentation typically includes examples of the proposed local marker design as well as the initial suggested text or texts for the program.

 Pending approval, the manager of the local marker program submits any subsequent texts to the state program manager to determine informally whether the texts are of local, state, or national significance.
 If they are of local significance, the local government is authorized to proceed with its program.
 If, however, topics are of state or national significance, the standard procedures are followed for obtaining state marker approval from the Board of Historic Resources.